INF-1 Priorities for Reference Service

 Compliance with Applicable Laws Required

-Use of computers, network resources and Internet access in violation of international, federal, state or local laws or regulations and licensing agreements, including but not limited to the illegal copying of software, is prohibited.
+Use of computers, network resources and Internet access in violation of international, federal, state or local laws or regulations, copyright law, and licensing agreements, including but not limited to the illegal copying of software, is prohibited.
+Using Library computers to copy and distribute copyright protected material may be an infringement on copyright law (Title 17 U.S. Code and amended Digital Millennium Copyright Act).
+The Library reserves the right to deny internet workstation access to Library patrons who do not comply with laws and regulations.
 Patrons are encouraged to immediately report suspected or actual violations to the Library Director.

 Compliance with Other Policies